 Other ambulatory sites allow residents to gain experience with specific populations.
 There are continuity clinics embedded in the Geriatrics division, with providers who focus on LGBTQ+ health, and at Northwestern's Gender Pathways program, a multidisciplinary program for patients seeking gender-affirming care.

 All residents are exposed to several ambulatory blocks teaching outpatient medicine in different settings.

 - Intern ambulatory block: This two-week block develops fundamental skills and includes several academic half-days for learning.

-- VA Outpatient Urgent Care Clinic: Residents will have two four-week blocks over three years managing common outpatient conditions in the veteran population.
+- VA Outpatient Urgent Care Clinic: Residents will have 6-8 weeks over three years managing common outpatient conditions in the veteran population.

-- Transition Clinic: This two-week block for senior exposes residents to inpatients discharged from the hospital but who lack access to follow, teaching a deeper level of systems of care.
+- Transitional Care Clinic: This two-week block for second year residents exposes residents to inpatients discharged from the hospital but who lack access to follow-up, teaching a deeper level of systems of care.

 Conferences and Reading

-- The Pre-Clinic Conference is a case-based session before each continuity clinic half day and also included in the VA Outpatient Urgent Care Clinic rotation.
+- The Pre-Clinic Conference is a case-based session before each continuity clinic half day.

 - Hopkin’s Ambulatory Education Modules are web-based modules residents complete to supplement their ambulatory education.